 The procedure to modify or repeal the designation of designated Landmarks, Structures (or Resources) of Merit, Historic Districts, and modify or repeal the designation of Neighborhood Conservation Areas is the same procedure used to designate those resources, as set forth in this Chapter.

 Section 20.20.110 Appeal.

-For appeals of a Board recommendation on any designation, modification, or de-designation under this Chapter.
+For appeals of a Board recommendation on any designation, modification, or de-designation under this Chapter, see Section 20.15.090(B).
 City Council actions are final and non-appealable.